 Generic Name: aspirin / codeine

-Note: This page contains information about the side effects of aspirin / codeine.
-Some of the dosage forms included on this document may not apply to the brand name Empirin with Codeine.
+Note: This document contains side effect information about aspirin / codeine.
+Some of the dosage forms listed on this page may not apply to the brand name Empirin with Codeine.

 In general, many of the side effects noted with aspirin use have been dose related.[Ref]

 Central nervous system side effects from codeine have included mental and respiratory depression, stupor, delirium, somnolence, and dysphoria.
 An increased risk of falls and hip fractures has been associated with codeine therapy, particularly in the elderly.

 Central nervous system side effects in patients receiving aspirin have included agitation, cerebral edema, coma, confusion, dizziness, headache, cranial hemorrhage, lethargy and seizures.
 Tinnitus and subjective hearing loss (or both) may occur.
 Some investigators have reported that modest doses may result in decreased frequency selectivity and may therefore impair hearing performance, particularly in the setting of background noise.[Ref]

 Opioids may result in psychotic symptoms in some patients.

 One retrospective study of elderly patients who sustained a hip fracture suggested that the relative risk of hip fracture was 1.6 in patients using codeine compared to age matched nonusers.

 Regarding the use of aspirin, some investigators have suggested that tinnitus may be a less reliable indicator of salicylate toxicity than previously believed.
 Patients with high frequency hearing loss may have difficulty perceiving tinnitus.
 In a study of rheumatoid arthritis patients, those with tinnitus had no greater salicylate levels than those without tinnitus.
 Elderly patients may be less likely to perceive tinnitus than younger patients.[Ref]